FEDERAL RESIDENTIAL CLEAN ENERGY CREDIT (25D)

 If you aren’t sure which battery storage options qualify, talk to your contractor.
 They’ll help you select technology and associated equipment that can qualify for the 25D tax credit.

 Keep in mind that you can only apply for and claim the 25D tax credit for the year new battery storage is installed in your home.
-Here’s what we mean: if you purchase your equipment in late 2023 but don’t have it installed until 2024, you have to file the tax credit with your 2024 tax return.
+Here’s what we mean: if you purchased your equipment in late 2024 but don’t have it installed until 2025, you have to file the tax credit with your 2025 tax return.

 Discover other incentives with the incentives calculator!